WHAT WE DO

 Young Organizer United (Y.O.U.)

 is a group of mostly immigrant and refugee students attending high school in Manchester.
-Y.O.U. believes that student voice is crucial in shaping and implementing policies that concern their education.
+Y.O.U. believes that students’ voices are crucial in shaping and implementing policies that concern their education.
 We also believe that immigrant and refugee parents will support their children’s education ambitions and will take action to increase their children’s educational opportunities, including supporting student centered and non-traditional learning, when asked to do so by their children and when given clear avenues for action through effective community organizing.

 Y.O.U. is the only organized group of students focused on addressing systemic education issues in New Hampshire.
 Y.O.U. is convened by the Granite State Organizing Project.